-Many families with aphasia have been told early on to give up and forget about going back to work.
+Many families with aphasia have been told in the hospital to give up and forget about going back to work.
 They’ve been advised to not waste their money on therapy, or told that their loved one will be a “vegetable” if he/she lives after the stroke.
-The family can decide that they’re going to keep going no matter what, or they can take that advice to heart and do nothing.
+Families with aphasia can decide to keep going no matter what, or they can take that advice to heart and do nothing.

-On the other side, some families with aphasia are given specific recovery timelines — “you’ll get over this in about six months”.
+On the other hand, some families with aphasia are given specific recovery timelines — “you’ll get over this in about six months”.
 While this is encouraging, it’s often not realistic.
 When a full recovery hasn’t happened in six months as predicted, the family can be devastated.
 I’ve had clients decide on the anniversary of their stroke that it’s time to quit because “it’s still here”.
 How do you provide hope and encouragement when the person with aphasia gives up?